Effective algorithms for tensor train decomposition via the UTV framework: Introduction

 \section{Introduction}

-Real-world high-dimensional data are usually represented as tensors, such as genetic sequences, video data, hypergraphs, hyperspectral images, and social network interactions \cite{lu2011survey,hore2016tensor,cui2024discrete, velasco2013classification, Koniusz2021, ding2018tensor}.
-Tensors provide a natural way to model multi-dimensional data and multi-modal nonlinear interactions.
+Tensors provide a natural representation for high-dimensional data and nonlinear interactions by preserving their inherent multi-way structure.
+This makes them particularly suitable for modeling complex real-world systems, such as color images and videos \cite{Salman2023fast, lu2011survey}, hypergraphs \cite{cui2024discrete}, genetic sequences \cite{hore2016tensor}, and social interactions \cite{ding2018tensor, Che2024tensor}.
+By maintaining the structural integrity of multi-dimensional data, tensor methods facilitate more systematic and interpretable analysis across diverse fields including machine learning, computer vision, bioinformatics, network science, and beyond.
 However, directly processing these higher-order tensors demands a significant amount of resources, as the time and space complexity grow exponentially with tensor order.
 This phenomenon is known as the ``curse of dimensionality'' \cite{Indyk1998}.
-Fortunately, tensors in the real world often exhibit a low-rank structure, and the tensor-train decomposition \cite{oseledets2011tensor,oseledets2010tt}, also known as the matrix product state representation \cite{Perez-Garcia2007MPS}, can exploit the inherent low-rank structure to mitigate the curse of dimensionality in many practical scenarios.
+Fortunately, tensors in the real world often exhibit a low-rank structure, and the tensor-train decomposition \cite{oseledets2011tensor}, also known as the matrix product state representation \cite{Perez-Garcia2007MPS}, can exploit the inherent low-rank structure to mitigate the curse of dimensionality in many practical scenarios.

-The tensor-train (TT) decomposition has found widespread applications in areas such as machine learning \cite{yang2017tensor,novikov2015tensorizing, Sidiropoulos2017}, quantum many-body physics \cite{Schollwock2011wave}, signal processing \cite{Sedighin2020matrix, miron2020tensor}, data completion \cite{xu2023tensor,Steinlechner2016, Cai2022provable}, and numerical partial differential equations \cite{Dolgov2021,Richter2021Solving}.
+The tensor-train (TT) decomposition has found widespread applications in areas such as machine learning \cite{yang2017tensor,novikov2015tensorizing,CHEN2022108337}, quantum many-body physics \cite{Schollwock2011wave}, signal processing \cite{miron2020tensor, Sidiropoulos2017}, data completion \cite{xu2023tensor,Steinlechner2016, Cai2022provable}, and numerical partial differential equations \cite{Dolgov2021,Richter2021Solving}.
 For instance, the TT decomposition has been employed to compress deep neural networks while maintaining competitive performance \cite{yang2017tensor,novikov2015tensorizing}.
 In quantum physics, the TT format enables efficient representation and manipulation of wave functions and operators, thereby significantly reducing computational demands \cite{Schollwock2011wave}.
-Over the past decade, the TT model has also been adopted for certain high-dimensional data completion problems \cite{Steinlechner2016, Cai2022provable}.
-In addition, TT-based methods are increasingly applied in solving high-dimensional partial differential equations, where traditional methods often become computationally prohibitive \cite{Dolgov2021,Richter2021Solving}, to name a few.
+Besides, TT-based methods are increasingly applied in solving high-dimensional partial differential equations, where traditional methods often become computationally prohibitive \cite{Dolgov2021,Richter2021Solving}, to name a few.